-Protecting Votes in June 2 Election
+Protecting Votes in 2020 Elections

 LWVMO President Evelyn Maddox is calling on elected officials to release up to $20 million in federal funds to make elections more safe, secure and accessible.
 “We have a potential crisis on the horizon with the upcoming elections, and there are millions of dollars sitting unspent by the Secretary of State that could help local election authorities prepare.”

 The deadline to request an absentee ballot for the June 2 municipal elections is May 20.
 While the Governor and Secretary of State have not issued any statewide guidance, several local election authorities have said voters can use the excuse that they expect to be confined due to illness or disability.
 That excuse doesn’t require a notary.
 A bill just approved by the Missouri House (SB552) allows more voters in August and November elections to request an absentee ballot but does not waive the notary requirement.

 The Missouri Voter Protection Coalition (MOVPC) issued the following recommendations to comply with CDC guidelines.

 Missouri is one of the few states that requires an excuse to request an absentee ballot and a notarized signature for the completed ballot.
 In recent letters to the editor, Maddox stressed that it’s time to make voting easier in Missouri.